-The other three exchange a look.
+The other three exchanged a look.
 It was not a mutual complaint of the doctor’s vague talking style anymore.
 But more like asking one another, “What traumatic childhood events?”
-The doctor might as well make stuffs up as he went along.
+The doctor might as well make stuff up as he went along.

 “So…it would be best if you three encourage her to come in for the therapy sessions,” The doctor continued without their prompt.
 “This matter shouldn’t be dragged on too long.”